 Current State of SQL Plan Visualization (Oracle & Postgres examples)

 The tree gives a high level overview of the execution plan hierarchy, but doesn’t have a good way for visualizing which plan nodes or branches took the most time to run.
-The tabular view below has lots of additional performance metrics (and that’s where I spend most of my time when tuning Oracle SQL).
+The tabular view below has lots of additional performance metrics (and that’s where I spend most of my time when doing Oracle SQL tuning).
 For example, the last,

 Activity% column tells you exactly on which plan line most of the time was spent.
 However, this layout has a shortcoming, your plan may be way too large to fit on one screen.
 Lots of scrolling back’n’forth is needed with large plans, trying to remember whatever was shown in some other section of the plan.